VIAME/VIAME/doc/build_and_install_guide.rst

 `sudo ln -s /usr/local/bin/cmake /bin/cmake`

-These instructions build the source code into a working executable, installs the executable into a personal system directory, and then lets the operating system know where that directory is so it can find cmake in the future.
+These instructions build the source code into a working executable, installs the executable into a personal system directory, and then lets the operating system know where that directory is so it can find cmake in the future in case /usr/local/bin isn't in your PATH variable by default.

 ******************
 Prepare the Source
 ******************

-With all our dependencies installed, we need to build the environment for Viame itself.
-Viame uses git submodules rather than requiring the user to grab each repository totally separately.
+With all our dependencies installed, we need to build the environment for VIAME itself.
+VIAME uses git submodules rather than requiring the user to grab each repository totally separately.
 To prepare the environment and obtain all the necessary source code, use the following commands.
-Note that you can change `src` to whatever you want to name your Viame source directory.
+Note that you can change `src` to whatever you want to name your VIAME source directory.

 `git clone git@github.com:Kitware/VIAME.git src`